 - Include participants and speakers from the national and/or the international scene.

-The following documents must accompany the application (max.
-15 pages), which must be submitted in paper format (one copy only).
+The application must include the following document (max.
+15 pages excluding the checklist), which must be submitted by email in a single pdf document.
 Any additional pages will be removed from the application.
 The Faculty of Arts letter of support will be added before submission to the University for matching funds.

 - Document checklist